 Title: Risk that PACS downtime occurs and brings delay to patient pathways or delays in operating theatre activity.
-Trust-wide/ Divisional Trust-wide Identified in BAF Risk IDs BAF/05 Titles reputational sta defined in the N The Trust fails to earn significant autonomy and maintain a positive reputational standing as a result of failure to fulfil regulatory requirement defined in the NHS Constitution and relevant regulations (Risk of safety & poor patient experience).
-ID 7552 Current Status Live Risk Register - all risks accepted Opened 25/10/2017 Initial Rating Likelihood: 5 Consequence: 3 Total: 15 Current Rating: Likelihood: 5 Consequence: 3 Total: 15 Target Rating: Likelihood: 3 Consequence:3 Total: 9 Risk Handler: Victoria Hampson Risk Owner: John Bannister Linked to Risks: N/A What is the Hazard: Lack of data available v patient could cause had The system is regularly over so that images are required.
+Trust-wide/ Divisional Trust-wide Trust-wide Identified in BAF Risk IDs BAF/05 reputational sta nding as a r HS Constitu ficant autonomy and maintain a positive result of failure to fulfil regulatory requirement ution and relevant regulations (Risk of safety & ID 7552 Current Status Live Risk Register - all risks accepted Opened 25/10/2017 Initial Rating Likelihood: 5 Consequence: 3 Total: 15 Current Rating: Likelihood: 5 Consequence: 3 Total: 15 Target Rating: Likelihood: 3 Consequence:3 Total: 9 Risk Handler: Victoria Hampson Risk Owner: John Bannister Linked to Risks: N/A What is the Hazard: Lack of data available of patient could cause hat the system is regularly over so that images are required.
 The system is regularly over so that images are required.
-The impact o Orthopaedic team is th delayed/ overrunning a waiting longer than rec On occasion patients h been able to get the ne information to talk thro appropriate care.
-The impact for theatres the past cases have had rm. failing / turning e not available as failing / turning e not available as f this for the hat clinics are and patients are quired. ave left having not ecessary bugh their s is also real and in What are the risks associated with the Hazard: D D Sy Pr w Sc In Cr dr Ti Ti Cr are: rust targets elays in patient pathway. owntime in clinics and theatres due to regular ystem failure. oor patient experience having to wait around while backup systems are used. ome occasions backup systems have failed horeased complaints. oncerns re patient in theatre and system going own meaning may have to stop / delay operating. his may cause patient harm. his is happening weekly and in some instances aily linics are delayed and the impact on patients is ney have to wait around.
-The impact on the system.
+The impact of Orthopaedic team is the delayed/overrunning a waiting longer than redulating longer longer rm.
+I failing / turning I not available as I failing / turning I not available as If this for the I nat clinics are I not patients are I quired.
+I ave left having not ecessary I ough their I s is also real and in What are the risks associated with the Hazard: D Sy Sy So In Co dc TI Co dc Co rust targets elays in patient pathway. owntime in clinics and theatres due to regular ystem failure. oor patient experience having to wait around while backup systems are used. ome occasions backup systems have failed accessed complaints. oncerns re patient in theatre and system going own meaning may have to stop / delay operating.
+This may cause patient harm. this is happening weekly and in some instances aily linics are delayed and the impact on patients is ney have to wait around.
+The impact on the

+What controls are in place: due to delays and unavailability of appropriate images.
+Currently we have backup systems involving getting physical or disk copies of images but this still puts big delays in the system.
 Although there is a plan to bring the new PACS online early next year the current situation is that the risk is still very much live and frequently effecting patient care.
 Finance Director involved in discussions with Managed Equipment Service who holds the contract for the provision of PACS equipment.
 Trust is hoping to get a PACS system that is fit for purpose.
-We are reliant on the PACS and IT teams. control: The impact of this for the Orthopaedic team is that clinics are delayed or overrunning and patients are waiting longer than required.
+We are reliant on the PACS and IT teams.
+Where are the gaps in control: consultants is then the clinic over runs into the afternoon session.
+The above controls can't stop the system from going down.
+The impact of this for the Orthopaedic team is that clinics are delayed or overrunning and patients are waiting longer than required.
 On occasion patients have left having not been able to get the necessary information to talk through their appropriate care.
 The impact for theatres is also real as cases have had to be cancelled in the past due to delays and unavailability of appropriate images.
-What Current controls can only reduce the What are the Controls are being manually implemented and assurances potential impact patients. gaps in can't stop the system from going down. are in place: assurance: Actions to be carried out
+What Current controls can only reduce the What are the Controls are being manually implemented and assurances potential impact patients. gaps in can't stop the system from going down. are in place: assurance: